codegram/repository-template/.github/ISSUE_TEMPLATE/Feature_request.md

 ### Is your feature request related to a problem?
 Please describe.\*\*

-[help:] # A clear and concise description of what the problem is.
+A clear and concise description of what the problem is.
 Ex.
 I have an issue when [...]

 ### Describe the solution you'd like\*\*

-[help:] # A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen.
 Add any considered drawbacks.

 ### Describe alternatives you've considered\*\*

-[help:] # A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you've considered.

 ### Teachability, Documentation, Adoption, Migration Strategy\*\*

-[help:] # If you can, explain how users will be able to use this and possibly write out a version the docs.
+If you can, explain how users will be able to use this and possibly write out a version the docs.
 Maybe a screenshot or design?